 Anti-racism is an active effort to identify, challenge and eliminate all forms of racism, and the values, policies and behaviours that perpetuate it.

-The Tri-Cities Pride Society (TCPS) was formed in September 2017 to advocate for and serve the LGBT2SQ+ communities in the cities of Port Moody, Coquitlam, and Port Coquitlam.
-Led by an elected board of directors, the TCPS aims to help make the Tri-Cities community more inclusive and safer for the LGBT2SQ+ communities through advocacy, social events, education and consultation.
+The Tri-Cities Pride Society (TCPS) was formed in September 2017 to serve the 2SLGBTQIA+ communities in the cities of Port Moody, Coquitlam, and Port Coquitlam.
+Led by an elected board of directors, the TCPS aims to help make the Tri-Cities community more inclusive for the LGBT2SQ+ communities through advocacy, social events, education and consultation.
 Find out more and how you can support at tricitiespride.ca.

 In spring 2022, the Coquitlam RCMP began collecting reports on hate-motivated incidents in response to the rise of cases motivated by hate based on race, gender or sexual orientation.